Early Years Education Program

-The Kids First Child and Family Centre is a new model early education and child care service that has been set up to target children aged 0 – 5 years old who are experiencing significant family stress and social disadvantage.
-The aim is to ensure that these children arrive at school developmentally and educationally equal to their peers.
+Kids First's Child and Family Centre in Southern Road, Heidelberg West pioneered a new model of early education and child care service - the 'Early Years Education Program' (EYEP).
+The EYEP delivered through the Centre, was targeted to children from infancy to five years old who were experiencing significant family stress and social disadvantage.
+The aim of EYEP was to inspire greater participation in early years education and through its service offering, ensure that children arrived at school developmentally and educationally equal to their peers

-The Centre itself has twice been awarded the coveted ‘Excellent’ rating by the Australian Children’s Education and Care Quality Authority (ACECQA), most recently in June 2017.
-This is the first and only early learning service in Victoria to be re-awarded the benchmark and one of only 52 services across Australia (out of 13,500 rated centres).
-Only seven of the 52 have been re-awarded by ACECQA.
+The Heidelberg West Centre was twice awarded the coveted ‘Excellent’ rating by the Australian Children’s Education and Care Quality Authority (ACECQA).
+At the time, it was the first and only early learning service in Victoria to be re-awarded the benchmark and one of only 52 services across Australia (out of 13,500 rated centres).

 Randomised Controlled Trial

-The Kids First Early Years Education Program (EYEP) is an Australian-first randomised control trial, co-designed with early childhood experts and Murdoch Children’s Research Institute.
+The Early Years Education Program (EYEP) is an Australian-first randomised control trial, co-designed with early childhood experts and Murdoch Children’s Research Institute.

-The Australian Research Council (ARC) funded the Melbourne University Department of Economics to undertake this three-year study to provide insights into the developmental and social outcomes from providing high quality intensive early education and care to vulnerable children.
+The Australian Research Council (ARC) funded the University of Melbourne Department of Economics to undertake a three-year study to provide insights into the developmental and social outcomes from providing high quality intensive early education and care to vulnerable children.

-- Report no. 1: “Participants in the Trial of the Early Years Education Program” (2017), which describes the characteristics and backgrounds of child participants.
+- Report no. 1: “Participants in the Trial of the Early Years Education Program” (2017) EYEP-Report-1-Participants.pdf

 Charles Sturt University was engaged by Kids First to undertake a qualitative research study of the relationship pedagogy of Kids First pioneering EYEP.